Rare whale found dead in Everglades National Park waters

 - Trump facing more pushback in Congress — from both sides

 Meanwhile, the Naples Daily News reports eight dolphins were found dead on Florida’s southwest coast during the government shutdown, when the federal scientists who would have responded were furloughed.
-Forty-two other dolphins in the same waters in late November.
+Forty-two other dolphins were found dead in the same waters in late November.